Showing posts with label Jimmie Rodgers. Show all posts

 Distributed throughout the town of Meridian were Carousel Horses.

-This Carousel Horse in next to the old Train Depot.
+This Carousel Horse is next to the old Train Depot.

 On 1901 Front Street was "Jimmie Rodgers & The Blues", & Moe Bandy."

-At Oak Grove Cemetery was Jimmy Rodgers Father of Country Music.
+At Oak Grove Cemetery is Jimmy Rodgers, the Father of Country Music.

-Our last stop before getting onto I20 to head home was the Oak Grove Cemetery to see where they lay Jimmie after his death, which was nothing fancy, only a small stone rock.
+Our last stop before getting onto I-20 to head home was the Oak Grove Cemetery to see where they laid Jimmie after his death, which was nothing fancy, only a small stone.

 "Jimmie"